intel-iot-devkit/how-to-code-samples/alarm-clock/javascript/README.md

 - displays live weather data on the LCD.<br>
 - keeps track of how long it takes you to wake up each morning, using cloud-based data storage.

-## How it works

-This smart alarm clock has a number of useful features.
-Set the alarm using a web page served directly from the compatible Intel® IoT Platform using your mobile phone.
-When the alarm goes off, the buzzer sounds and the LCD indicates it’s time to get up.
-The rotary dial can be used to adjust the brightness of the display.

-In addition, the smart alarm clock can access daily weather data via the Weather Underground\* API and use it to change the color of the LCD.

-Optionally, data can be stored using your own Microsoft Azure\*, IBM Bluemix\*, AT&T M2X\*, AWS\*, Predix\*, or SAP\* account.

 ## First time setup
 For all the samples in this repository, see the ![General Setup Instructions](./../../README.md#setup) for required boards and libraries.